Brighton & Hove climate assembly

 The climate assembly took place over 5 sessions.

-Thank you to everyone who contributed to the shaping of the climate assembly and for your support during this difficult time.
+Thank you to everyone who contributed to shaping the climate assembly and for your support during this difficult time.

 How it worked

-Brighton & Hove’s climate assembly brought together a randomly selected group of people to learn about climate issues, discuss them with one another, and make recommendations about what should happen and how things should change.
+Brighton & Hove’s climate assembly brought together a randomly selected group of people to:

 Around 50 residents took part.
 They were selected at random to be members of the climate assembly.

-The recruitment process was carried out by the Sortition Foundation.
-This organisation has expertise in ensuring that a cross-section of the population is represented on citizen assemblies.
+The Sortition Foundation carried out the recruitment process.
+This organisation has expertise in ensuring that a cross-section of the population is represented in citizen assemblies.

 What it was about